-UPDATE: The Loft by The Nail Library is now closed; head to The Nail Library in Po Hing Fong or On Wo Lane for all your mani-pedi needs!
+UPDATE: The Loft by The Nail Library is now closed; head to The Nail Library on On Wo Lane for all your mani-pedi needs!

 Stuff I like: nail polish, mani-pedis, being pampered.